Protein Calculator for Weight Loss: Find Your Personalized Protein Goal

 Example Calculation for Weight Loss

-75 × 1.6 = 120 g protein/day
+Calculation: 75 × 1.6 = 120 g protein/day

-Active vs. Sedentary People
+Active vs. Sedentary People:

-Protein for Losing Fat vs. Keeping Muscle
+Protein for Losing Fat vs. Keeping Muscle:

 Protein Intake Based on Activity Level